How can writing serve the truth and the reader in a complex world?

 The literature of the late Renaissance in England, from the reign of James I to the Restoration, including works by Wroth, Donne, Herbert, and Milton.

-The literature of writers who are associated with Romanticism (1790- 1830), including Blake, Wordsworth, Coleridge, Byron, Keats, and Shelley.
+This course introduces students to the major writers who are associated with English Romanticism (1790-1830), including Blake, Wordsworth, Coleridge, Byron, Keats, and Shelley.

 Literature from the first half of the twentieth century, including works by Hardy, Conrad, Yeats, Joyce, T.S.
 Eliot, Woolf, and Forster.